 The owner of a permanently-relocated computer (except Dormnet subscriptions) should not rely on Mobile IP service as a substitute for updating the computer's Host Database registration to reflect its new home network, because there are a finite number of IP addresses available for Mobile IP service.
 (When it appears that a device has been relocated permanently or for a extended period, but the owner has neglected to update the Host Database registration, OIT may choose to update the Host Database registration on the owner's behalf.
 This may result in an unexpected interruption to the device's network access, and will require the owner reboot the device.
 See the Mobile IP Campers section below for more details.)

-If your device's network interface is registered in the Princeton University Host Database to reflect that its "home network" is not one of these networks, then that interface will not receive IP service if it visits that network.
+If your device's network interface is registered in the Princeton University Host Database to reflect that its "home network" is something other than one of the networks above, then that interface will not receive IP service if it visits that network.
 E.g. if your device's registration specifies its Ethernet interface's home network is fishnet, the Ethernet interface will not receive Mobile IP Service if it visits ppnnet.

-On that network, OIT operates a different service to provide dynamically-assigned IP addresses.
-This document does not describe that service.
-Documention describing that service is not presently available.
+On that network, OIT operates different services; this document does not describe those services.
+Documention describing those services is not presently available.

-Also included among these networks are the OIT networks bargainnet, basnet, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, smilenet, stellanet, viewnet, voip-servernet, voipnet*, voltnet, wattnet, or extern-linknet*.
+Also included among these networks are the OIT networks bargainnet, basnet2, kachingnet, knockknocknet, lightnet, lightnet2, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-*, science-dmz-net, smilenet, sonnet, stellanet, tgardner-net, valetnet, viewnet, viewnet2, voip-servernet, voip-servernet2, voipnet*, voltnet, wattnet, or extern-linknet*.

 Mobile IP Service is not (reliably) available on such networks because OIT's DHCP servers cannot see when the device's interface returns to its "home network."
 As a result, the device's interface may eventually be identified as a Mobile IP Camper.

 Such a device's interface is typically attached to a private-wire network, and the administrator of the private-wire network has determined that the device does not need to communicate outside the private-wire network.
-The private-network administrator has arranged (typically through a hardware filter, or sometimes software configuration) to prevent traffic from the device's interface from leaving the private-wire network and reaching OIT Ethernet Service (typically to make the device exempt from the Tigernet Host Charge).
+The private-network administrator has arranged (typically through a hardware filter, or sometimes software configuration) to prevent traffic from the device's interface from leaving the private-wire network and reaching OIT Ethernet Service.
 The private-network administrator has arranged with hostmaster for the device's interface to be assigned an IP address within a range defined as blocked from reaching the rest of the campus network.

 Mobile IP Service is not provided both because the device's interface is not supposed to produce traffic on OIT networks, and because the camper detection component of Mobile IP service relies on our DHCP servers being able to see the device's interface when it is on its home network.